B is for Baseball Tour

 Old Friends/Bookends was the last pair of songs, segued together, on the first side of the 1968 S&G album, Bookends.
 The collection also featured “Mrs. Robinson”, “A Hazy Shade of Winter” and “America”.

 At the Zoo was the last song on the second side of the album.
 (Remember when albums had “sides”?)
-Here’s a video of the song.
+Here’s the song.

 I recall really liking this recording when I was in high school, whereas my good friend Carol HATED it, and also the Beatles’ Strawberry Fields Forever; odd the things one recalls.
 And I was particularly fascinated by the attributes that Paul Simon assigned to the animals.